-The FCC’s Myths vs Facts sheet defending its plan to reverse net neutrality, annotated
+The FCC’s Myths vs. Facts sheet defending its plan to reverse net neutrality, annotated

 Navdy’s aftermarket HUD proves a big in-car upgrade